How do house and land packages work?

 What are house and land packages?

-This often results in cost savings, more straightforward financing options, and a more streamlined process overall.
+This streamlined process often results in cost savings, more straightforward financing options and a more streamlined process overall.

 What is the difference between a house and land package and buying off-plan?